gcrivera/mapofthrones/README.md

 - zoom details? - show character images if zoomed in close enough
 - move back button?
 - Add episode description
+- pan map to locations that get rendered if out of view?

 - ~~Backend - on initialization - get all episodes w/ locations to have in front-end~~
 - ~~Backend - call for location by season/episode~~